+Criteria Indicator

-CRITERIA INDICATOR CRITICAL NON-CRITICAL 7.3 Waste is reduced, recycled, reused, and disposed of in ways that are environmentally and socially responsible.
-7.3.1.
-A waste management plan which includes reduction, recycling, reusing, and disposal based on toxicity and hazardous characteristics, is documented and implemented in accordance with applicable laws and regulations.
-7.3.2.
-Proper disposal of waste material, according to procedures that are fully understood by workers and managers, is demonstrated.
-7.3.3.
-The unit of certification does not use open fire for waste disposal.
+7.3 Waste is reduced, 1 A waste management plan which includes reduction, recycling, reusing, and disposal based ,

+recycled, reused and and hazardous characteristics, is documented and implemented in accordance with applicat ole laws and

+disposed of in an regulations.

+environmentally and

+socially responsible 2 Proper disposal of waste material, according to procedures that are fully understood by wor kers and

+manner. managers, is demonstrated.

+1

+3 The unit of certification does not use open fire for waste disposal.